Red Sox vs. Yankees: Odds, spread, over/under - September 12

 |Bet on this game with BetMGM

-If you're looking to put money on the Red Sox and Yankees matchup but would like some help getting started, here's a quick rundown.
-Wagering on the moneyline, run line, and total are some of the most common ways to make bets.
-A moneyline bet means that you think one of the teams -- say, the Red Sox (-135) -- will win the game.
+If you're looking to wager on the Red Sox and Yankees game but want some help getting started, here's a quick rundown.
+Wagering on the moneyline, run line, and total are some of the most common ways to place bets.
+A moneyline bet means that you think one of the teams -- say, the Red Sox (-155) -- will win the game.
 Pretty simple, right?
-If you bet $10 with those odds, and they wind up winning, you'd get $17.41 back in your pocket.
+If you bet $10 with those odds, and they end up winning, you'd get $16.45 back in your pocket.

-There are tons of other ways to bet, including on player props (will Rafael Devers get a hit?), parlays (combining picks from multiple games to multiply your winnings), and more.
-Check out the BetMGM website and app for more details on the multitude of ways you can play.
+Plus, there are lots of other ways to play, like player props (will Rafael Devers get a hit?), parlays (combining picks from multiple games to multiply your winnings), and more.
+For more details on the many different ways you can play, check out the BetMGM website and app.

 Ready to place your bet?
 Click here and enter bonus code "GNPLAY" to claim your BetMGM promo today.